kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 alias:: MCV4U 5-3, CV5-3

 - # This is getting out of hand!
 Now, there are two of them! #.v-border-children
-	- Let's imagine what happens when we have two lines graphed.
+	- Let's imagine what happens when we have two lines graphed in 2D and 3D.
+What do you remember from Grade 9 and 10 about the ==[[point of intersection]]==?
 	- ## Warm Up
 		- Imagine two lines in 2D.
 How many *different* ways can the two lines interact?
 Sketch all possible interactions. id:: 682dbd01-3f81-4b46-9569-8fc7470c859f